 The whole point of these precious scrolls is that they are performed for rituals—they’re not musty tomes to be read silently in libraries.
 And their performance practice—in the hands of peasant ritual specialists—transpires to be rather complex.
 As I always say, one can hardly study ritual without focusing on how it sounds.

 Research on the precious scrolls, and of the religious groups to which they belong, is quite extensive, but it has been largely limited to historical work on library texts, long detached from their performers.
 Indeed, during the years of Maoism, “armchair sinology” was the only option, as in many fields.
-Even by the early 1980s, it seemed that “unfortunately there are very few materials available for a discussion of sectarian ritual”.
+Even by the early 1980s, Daniel Overmyer still found that “unfortunately there are very few materials available for a discussion of sectarian ritual”.
 Soon after, there was a growing awareness of the persistence of ritual practice in mainland China, but lapses still occurred: “We know a certain amount about how baojuan were [my italics] performed, although there are all too few good first-hand descriptions.”
 Scholarship on the precious scrolls, as on sects and indeed Houtu, has tended to be more historical and sinological than contemporary and ethnographic; the few descriptions of performances have largely been limited to scant accounts in historical sources.